verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/quickstart.rst

 The following are simple command-line arguments and a description of what they do.
 It is assumed that they are being performed in the Odin-II directory.

+The following commands pass a Verilog/SystemVerilog/UHDM HDL file to Yosys for elaboration, then Odin-II performs the partial mapping and optimization into pure soft logic.
+Warnings and errors may appear regarding the HDL code by Yosys.

 .. code-block:: bash

-    # Elaborate the input file using Yosys convetional Verilog parser and then partial map the coarse-grained netlist using Odin-II
+    # Elaborate the input file using Yosys conventional Verilog parser and then partial map the coarse-grained netlist using Odin-II
     ./odin_II --elaborator yosys -v <path/to/Verilog/File>

-    # Elaborate the input file using the Yosys-SystemVerilog plugin if installed, otherwise the Yosys convetional Verilog parser
+    # Elaborate the input file using the Yosys-SystemVerilog plugin if installed, otherwise the Yosys conventional Verilog parser
     # and then partial map the coarse-grained netlist using Odin-II
     ./odin_II --elaborator yosys -s <path/to/SystemVerilog/File>